WillNickols/SPreCC/README.md

 In general, to keep as many proteins for training and evaluation as possible, we included in training and evaluation any fields with recognizable and plausible information but excluded any fields without information.
 For example, if a PDB entry only provided the protein's method of crystallization and pH at crystallization, we included that protein for training or evaluation on method and pH but excluded it from training or evaluation on temperature, chemical presence or absence, and chemical concentration.

 ## Results

+The optimal crystallization condition prediction tool would be one which (1) accurately and with with high precision and recall predicts which chemicals are necessary for crystallization, (2) with a small margin of error predicts the concentration or a range of concentrations for those chemicals, (3) with a small margin of error predicts the value of or a range for the pH and temperature for crystallization, and (4) accurately predicts the optimal crystallization method to use.
+We consider this last prediction the least useful because almost all proteins use vapor diffusion and those that do not (e.g. many membrane proteins) are well characterized enough before X-ray crystallography to know that an alterantive method will work better.
+However, in the spirit of making our results comparable with previous work, we will include this prediction.

+### Model evaluation
+n_p, weights

+### Presence/absence evaluation

+### Concentration evaluation